 - At 2 years old, your child may outgrow naps – and this can trigger another backslide in the sleeping department.

 That being said, it can also be triggered by smaller changes, too.
-Teething has triggered small sleep regressions in my kids, as has losing a favorite stuffed animal or blanket.
+Teething has triggered small sleep regressions in my kids, as has to lose a favorite stuffed animal or blanket.

 Thankfully, though, regressions caused by lost blankets and animals in our family have usually been quickly fixed by finding those lost stuffies – or replacing them with another that’s been deemed sufficient by our child.